OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 });
 ```

-This is of course, assuming our Sample contract had an initialize function with one `uint256` parameter, which is doesn't.
-The above code simply illustrates how you would create the proxy if it had an initialize function.
+This is assuming our `Sample` contract had an `initialize` function with one `uint256` parameter, which it doesn't.
+The above code simply illustrates how you would create the upgradeable instance if it had an `initialize` function.

 Continuing with our example, notice that the way we interact with the contracts is by using their `methods` object.
 This is because ZeppelinOS uses Web3 1.0 Contract interface: